 - Spacesickness - Text by M. Alan Kazlev

-Microgravity nausea common among gravity -adapted or dependent bionts.
+Microgravity nausea common among gravity-adapted or gravity-dependent bionts.
 Analogue of motion sickness produced by confusion of the human vestibular system in the absence of a gravitational vertical.

 - SpamShield - Text by John B